-Dr Lily Xiao's responsibilities in teaching, research, community and professional engagement are outlined in the following:
+Professor Lily Xiao's responsibilities in teaching, research, community and professional engagement are outlined in the following:

 Community and professional engagement:

-Teaching areas include (1) a nursing practicum topic entitled 'Nursing Care of Older People with Complex Health Needs' for Registered Nurses enrolled in Graduate Certificate, Diploma and Master of Nursing program (2) a theory-based topic entitled ‘Writing Research Proposals for Ethical and Funding Requirements’ in the Master of Nursing program; (3) Independent studies and research projects in Master of Nursing program.
+Teaching areas include (1) a nursing practicum topic entitled 'Nursing Care of Older People with Complex Health Needs' for Registered Nurses enrolled in Graduate Certificate, Diploma and Master of Nursing program (2) Writing Research Proposals for Ethical and Funding Requirements; (3) Leadership in Health Studies; (4) Research projects in Master of Nursing program.